 A note about my granny squares – I always turn my squares over after each round, and always start the new colour in a different corner space.
 I find this helps to keep my squares looking even and straight.
 It also means that there is no front and back so the the square is reversible.
 Again, this is personal preference.
 I don’t do any chains in between the groups of trebles – some video tutorials and patterns do this, but it is up to you what you choose to do.
 For this project I chained 2 in each corner.

-Square B with the following colour order:
+Square B colour order: